 Or you can print the questionnaires:

-The first step to arranging an assessment is to complete one of our comprehensive questionnaires to give us background information.
 Once your questionnaire is received, one of our senior professional staff will read it and recommend which type of assessment is most appropriate.
 Usually, where a purely dyslexic profile is indicated, a Helen Arkell Specialist Teacher assessment will be recommended.
 If the profile looks a little more complicated, an Educational Psychologist assessment will be recommended.
 It is important that as much background information as possible is provided in the questionnaire.

 Next, you will be contacted by our administrative staff who will offer you a selection of dates and times to book an assessment, should you wish to proceed.
 If you need more time to consider your way forward, then there is no obligation to commit to an assessment at this point.
 You may wish to come in and talk to one of our professionals.
 If so, do make an appointment for either a Consultation for Adults or a Consultation for Parents.